adiralashiva8/robotframework-metrics/README.md

     ]
     ```

-Intention of project is to help the guys who are monitoring there keywords performance
+Intention of project is to help the guys who are monitoring there TESTS | KEYWORDS performance

  - Checkout the project.
  - Try within your project.
- - Suggest your feedback/queries
+ - Suggest your feedback | queries
  - Let us improve this report together

-** I want to check this report with larger automation suites (50 + test cases).
-To verify how the report behaves? and How table sorting works?